vgalbraith/Auto-Parts-Shop-Application/README.md

-# Group-6 Auto Shop Application
+# Auto Parts Shop Application

 ## Overview
-The Auto Shop Application is designed to manage and track orders for an auto shop.
+The Auto Parts Shop Application is designed to manage and track orders for an auto shop.
 It allows users to perform various tasks based on their roles: Admin, Seller, or Customer.
 Key functionalities include managing car parts inventory, processing orders, and maintaining customer and vehicle information.

 ## Technologies Used
 - **Database**: PostgreSQL hosted on Amazon RDS.